mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-07.md

 Each booking is associated with a customer.
 A customer can have multiple bookings.

-==Create the `dev.langchain4j.quarkus.workshop.Customer` entity class with the following content:==
+Create the `dev.langchain4j.quarkus.workshop.Customer` entity class with the following content:

 ```java title="Customer.java"
 --8<-- "../../section-1/step-07/src/main/java/dev/langchain4j/quarkus/workshop/Customer.java"
 ```

-==Then create the `dev.langchain4j.quarkus.workshop.Booking` entity class with the following content:==
+Then create the `dev.langchain4j.quarkus.workshop.Booking` entity class with the following content:

 ```java title="Booking.java"
 --8<-- "../../section-1/step-07/src/main/java/dev/langchain4j/quarkus/workshop/Booking.java"
 ```

-==While we are at it, let's create the `dev.langchain4j.quarkus.workshop.Exceptions` class containing a set of `Exception`s we will be using:==
+While we are at it, let's create the `dev.langchain4j.quarkus.workshop.Exceptions` class containing a set of `Exception`s we will be using:

 ```java title="Exceptions.java"
 --8<-- "../../section-1/step-07/src/main/java/dev/langchain4j/quarkus/workshop/Exceptions.java"